commit-live-students/eda_project/q02_plot/README.md

 # Draw a boxplot that facilitates comparision between variables or across levels of a categorical variable

 Nice work done there !
 Now that you have learned how to plot a histogram.
 Let's dig deeper and explore this world of visualization.

 For the record we can also draw a boxplot that facilitates comparision between variables or across levels of a categorical variable.
 It also,  helps us in outliers detection, which will help us remove them.

-So,let's plot a `boxplot()`

 Just like in previous task for this one too you will need:-
-* Matplotlib which we have already used in Visualization
+* `Matplotlib` which we have already used in Visualization
-* Seaborn which provides a high-level interface for drawing attractive statistical graphics.
+* `Seaborn` which provides a high-level interface for drawing attractive statistical graphics.

-For these you don't need to load the data, we have already done it for you.
+For this assignment you don't need to load the data, we have already done it for you.

+## Write a function `plot` that :
-Plot a Boxplot for the same variables and check whether there is any outliers and the range of the distribution.
+- Plots a Boxplot for a distribution of the variables `LotArea` ,`GarageArea`, `OpenPorchSF`,`SalePrice`.
-- LotArea
-- GarageArea
-- OpenPorchSF
-- SalePrice
+- Is giving out the idea of outliers(if any) containing.
+- Able to tell range of distributions of above variables.

 #### Parameters: